AurelieGIRAUD/Logistic_Regression_Project6/README.md

 - Create informative data visualizations, dashboards and reports to facilitate the decision making process.

-Read more on this degree here: https://openclassrooms.com/en/dashboard/paths
+<b> Read more on this degree here: https://openclassrooms.com/en/dashboard/paths </b>

-<b> <i> This repository get through the key learnings related to the Project no.6:
-"Create a counterfeit banknote detection algorithm based on Logistic Regression". <b> <i>

 ## Project 6 - Logistic Regression: Create a counterfeit banknote detection algorithm.

+This repository get through the key learnings related to the Project no.6.

 Using a labelled dataset containing the characteristics of genuine banknotes, your role is to create a counterfeit banknote detection algorithm based on Logistic Regression.
 This project includes the following steps:

   1) Exploratory Data Analysis (EDA)